TomTris/42-Minishell/README.md

 but in Bash, env is not builtin, so, env when you call in my shell, it will be _=env.
 You can try when you unset PATH.
 Shell and MAc......
 I think it has other layor or software to store things like HOME, PWD, or PATH.
 Kind of.

-Anyway, i did it very carefullyy in about 3 weeks with more than 200 hours.
+Anyway, i did it very carefullyy in about 2.5-3 weeks with about 250hours.
 Enjoy!